-- 1. Driving to and from athletic practices and home games is permitted when a contract has been submitted and approved by the Dean of Students and the Director of Athletics.
+- 1. Driving to and from athletic practices and home games is permitted when a driving contract has been submitted and approved by the Dean of Students and the Director of Athletics.
 Contracts are accepted for juniors and seniors in good standing, provided that they - a. take no passengers (with the exception of siblings) to the Farm at any time, - b. drive no passengers (except siblings) back to Wheeler after athletics, - c. drive with caution and in a safe manner and obey all applicable motor vehicle laws at all times. - 2.
 Athletes not returning to Wheeler after practice or a home game may drive other athletes home. - 3.
 No athlete may drive to an away game.
 When games are scheduled for evenings or Saturdays, the coach, with the approval of the Athletic Director, may allow athletes to meet him/her at the game site. - 4.
-At the conclusion of an away athletic contest, athletes are expected to return to Wheeler with the team.
+At the conclusion of an away athletic contest, athletes are expected to return to Wheeler with the team. - 5.
+This policy is subject to change at the School's discretion.

-However, exceptions will be made if an athlete leaves the game site with his or her parent, or when previous arrangements have been made in writing to leave with another player's parent.
+However, exceptions will be made if an athlete leaves the game site with their parent, or when previous arrangements have been made in writing to leave with another player's parent.